dbostian/pineapple/README.md

 ### Firmware
 The included firmware is a starting point, but if you want to flash your own (more useful) firmware, you can RESET the pro micro by tapping the 25th key twice.

+I've included my customized QMK folder as a starting point for creating your own keymap.
+Most changes are in the default keymap.c.
+Follow (this QMK guide)[https://beta.docs.qmk.fm/tutorial/newbs_building_firmware] to build your custom firmware.

 Fin!
 ![example](https://i.imgur.com/ngPP8eN.jpg)